xtimgg/extra-sounds/README.md

 <i> *chrome web store version may not yet be updated</i>
 <br><br>

-you can set sounds from either url or file and also change volume level for each sound (0% - 200%)
+you can set sounds from either url or file (files currently dont work if extension is installed from chrome web store) and also change volume level for each sound (0% - 200%)
 <br><br>

 # Possible features in future updates: